AnthonyKendall/Windows-AD/README.md

 # Steps Taken

-First, name the server to an appropriate name you wish to make since with your enviroment.
+First, name the server to an appropriate name you wish to make since with your environment.
 Additionally, give the server a static IP address.
 You can also check to make sure the time settings are setup as well.

 ![image](https://github.com/user-attachments/assets/52f0a6ad-2319-481f-abe4-e1447f65cee5)